Chapter Thirteen: Polygamy

 In emphasizing how small was the percentage of Mormons, who were directly involved in polygamy it is important to recall that all the central church leaders were polygamists.
 From the president down through the apostles and the Presiding Bishopric during the period, no general authority was a monogamist; the same was true of most bishops and stake presidents, as well as, for all practical purposes, their counselors.
 The privilege of polygamy was granted to the pure in heart and hence was a clear sign of worthiness for promotion in the Mormon hierarchy.
 (Arrington and Bitton p 204)

-The rate of polygamous mariages varried greatly from community to community.
-Some had rates as high as 67 percent, while others as low as 5 percent. (see Van Wagoner p 91) The majority of men had only one polygamous wife. "...Polygamous men often married only on additional wife. (ibid) Van Wagoner quotes a study by Stanley Ivins in which two thirds of polygamous men had only two wives.
+The rate of polygamous marriages varied greatly from community to community.
+Some had rates as high as 67 percent, while others as low as 5 percent. “...Polygamous men often married only one additional wife.” (see Van Wagoner p 91) Van Wagoner quotes a study by Stanley Ivins in which two thirds of polygamous men had only two wives.
 Isaac would represent this group, having only two wives at a time.

-Isaac decided to enter polygamy with a fellow handcart pioneer, Mary Ashton.
+Isaac decided to enter polygamy with a fellow handcart pioneer, Mary Ann Ashton, the daughter of William Ashton who left the handcart company and joined the infantry at Fort Laramie.
 We can get an idea of Isaac's motives for entering a polygamous relationship from a letter he later wrote while on his mission.
-"And I was glad to hear that our worthy Bishop William A Bills and Thomas Jenkins was getting ready to be a partner of Bro George Reynolds and stand up for God and His kingdom on the Earth by taking more wives.
-I hope that some of the brethren will follow suite. ...I hope that all the good will be married before I come home."
+"And I was glad to hear that our worthy Bishop William A. Bills and Thomas Jenkins was getting ready to be a partner of Bro George Reynolds and stand up for God and His kingdom on the Earth by taking more wives.
+I hope that some of the brethren will follow suit. ...I hope that all the good will be married before I come home."
 (Wardle, Isaac, undated letter)

 As noted earlier, entry into a polygamous relationship would imply the consent of the first wife.
 "Although the first wife's consent was required by scripture, occasionally it was not sought nor freely given."
 (Embry p 70) There is nothing written nor story told explaining this with regard to Isaac and Martha, but most often the husband approached the first wife and received consent before seeking consent from Church authorities.

 Isaac married Mary Ashton in August or September of 1867.
 (Family Search has the date 14 August, Mary Rupp as 23 September and Ronald Bateman as 14 September.)
-She was 16 at the time.
-Isaac married Mary Ahton as a second wife in 1867:
+She was 16 at the time:

 How the contact between Isaac and Mary was made the records do not tell.
 Those were the days of polygamy in the Church.
 Generally polygamous marriages were made only at the instruction or at least with the permission of the General Authorities of the Church.
 Nevertheless, in the early fall of 1867, Mary was a young girl just turned sixteen.
 They were married in Salt Lake City in the Endowment House 14 September 1867.
 (Wardle, Orrin)